-16 PART I
+1 PART I

-17 Section 1.
-Section 263 of the public health law, as added by chapter 18 538 of the laws of 2002, is amended to read as follows:
+Section 1.
+Section 263 of the public health law, as added by chapter 538 of the laws of 2002, is amended to read as follows:

-S 263.
-Department authorized to study obesity - report.
-1. The department is authorized to sample and collect data on individual cases where obesity is being actively treated AND DATA COLLECTED PURSUANT TO SECTION TWENTY-FIVE HUNDRED-K OF THIS CHAPTER, and to analyze such data in order to evaluate the impact of treating obesity.
-Such data collection and analysis shall include the following:

-- a.
-The effectiveness of existing methods for treating or preventing obesity; - b.
-The effectiveness of alternate methods for treating or preventing obesity; - c.
+- S 263.
+Department authorized to study obesity report.
+1. The department is authorized to sample and collect data on individual cases where obesity is being actively treated AND DATA COLLECTED PURSUANT TO SECTION TWENTY-FIVE HUNDRED-K OF THIS CHAPTER, and to analyze such data in order evaluate the impact of treating obesity.
+Such data collection and analysis shall include the following: - a.
+The effectiveness of existing methods for treating or preventing obesity; - The effectiveness of alternate methods for treating or preventing b. obesity; - c.
 The fiscal impact of treating or preventing obesity; - d.
-The compliance and cooperation of patients with various methods of treating or preventing obesity; or - e.
-The reduction in serious medical problems associated with diabetes that results from treating or preventing obesity. - 2.
+The compliance and cooperation of patients with various methods treating or preventing obesity; or - The reduction in serious medical problems associated with diabetes that results from treating or preventing obesity. - 2.
 The department is authorized to fund the research authorized in subdivision one of this section AND SECTION TWENTY-FIVE HUNDRED-K OF THIS CHAPTER from gifts, grants, and donations from individuals, private organizations, foundations, or any governmental unit; except that no gift, grant, or donation may be accepted by the department if it is subject to conditions that are inconsistent with this title or any other laws of this state.
-The department shall have the power to direct the disposition of any such gift, grant, or donation for the purposes of this title. - 3.
-After completion of the research authorized in subdivision one of this section, the department shall submit a report and supporting materials to the governor and the legislature by June first of the following year AND UPDATE SUCH REPORT EVERY THREE YEARS. - S 2.
+The department shall have the power to direct disposition of any such gift, grant, or donation for the purposes of this title. - 3.
+After completion of the research authorized in subdivision one this section, the department shall submit a report and supporting materials to the governor and the legislature by June first of the following year AND UPDATE SUCH REPORT EVERY THREE YEARS. - S 2.
 This act shall take effect immediately.

-48 PART J
+33 PART J

-Section 1.
-Paragraphs (a), (b) and (c) of subdivision 1 of section 50 2411 of the public health law, as amended by chapter 219 of the laws of 1997, are amended to read as follows:

-(a) Survey state agencies, boards, programs and other state governmental entities to assess what, if any, relevant data has been or is being collected which may be of use to researchers engaged in breast, prostate or testicular cancer research, OR ADULT AND CHILDHOOD OBESITY, ASTHMA, CHRONIC BRONCHITIS OR OTHER CHRONIC RESPIRATORY DISEASE RESEARCH;
+- 34 Section 1.
+Paragraphs (a), (b) and (c) of subdivision 1 of 2411 of the public health law, as amended by chapter 219 of the laws of 1997, are amended to read as follows: - (a) Survey state agencies, boards, programs and other state governentities to assess what, if any, relevant data has been or is being collected which may be of use to researchers engaged in prostate or testicular cancer research, OR ADULT AND CHILDHOOD OBESITY, ASTHMA, CHRONIC BRONCHITIS OR OTHER CHRONIC RESPIRATORY DISEASE RESEARCH; - Consistent with the survey conducted pursuant to paragraph (a) of this subdivision, compile a list of data collected by state which may be of assistance to researchers engaged in breast, prostate or testicular cancer research as established in section twenty-four hundred this title, AND ADULT AND CHILDHOOD OBESITY, ASTHMA, CHRONIC BRONCHITIS OR OTHER CHRONIC RESPIRATORY DISEASE RESEARCH; - (c) Consult with the Centers for Disease Control and Prevention, National Institutes of Health, the Federal Agency For Health Care Policy and Research, the National Academy of Sciences and other organizations or entities which may be involved in cancer research to solicit both information regarding breast, prostate and testicular cancer research projects, AND ADULT AND CHILDHOOD OBESITY, ASTHMA, CHRONIC BRONCHITIS OR OTHER CHRONIC RESPIRATORY DISEASE RESEARCH PROJECTS that are currently being conducted and recommendations for future research projects;

+S. 2374